core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ## Using names in keys

-YANG template encoded using names are carried in a CBOR map containing a single item pair.
+The yang-data extensions encoded using names are carried in a CBOR map containing a single item pair.
 The key of this item is set to the namespace qualified name of the YANG template container, the value is set the CBOR encoding of this container as defined in {{name}}.

 This example shows a serialization example of the yang-errors template as defined in {{-comi}} using names as defined {{name}}.